Drunk Driving Lawyer in New Jersey

 Being convicted of driving while intoxicated is more than humiliating.
 It can have devastating effects on your personal and professional life, resulting in heavy fines, license suspension, community service, and even jail time.
 Not to mention the fact that you may be ordered to use an ignition interlock device to operate your vehicle again.

-Drunk Driving Charges in NJ
+Drunk Driving Charges in NJ, DWI NJ First Offense

 If you have been charged in New Jersey with a DWI, the penalties that you’re facing are significant.
-For a first offense, we have a two-tier system, so if you are between a .08 and a .10, you are facing monetary fines, twelve hours in the Intoxicated Driver’s Resource Center.
+For a DWI NJ first offense, we have a two-tier system, so if you are between a .08 and a .10, you are facing monetary fines, twelve hours in the Intoxicated Driver’s Resource Center.
 You are also facing a three-month loss of license and up to 30 days in the county jail.
 If you are charged with a first DWI at a .10 or higher or if it’s for being under the influence of drugs, you are facing a 7 to 12-month loss of license, 12 hours in the Intoxicated Driver’s Resource Center, monetary fines, and up to 30 days in the county jail.

 Don’t try to confront a DWI charge without a skilled attorney by your side.
 As a former criminal prosecutor for Monmouth County, Jason A. Volet saw far too many people accused of DWI crimes suffer severe penalties.
-Now, as a dedicated New Jersey DWI defense attorney, Jason uses his insider perspective of prosecution strategies to craft solid defense arguments on behalf of people accused of DWI crimes.
+Now, as a dedicated New Jersey drunk driving attorney, Jason uses his insider perspective of prosecution strategies to craft solid defense arguments on behalf of people accused of DWI crimes.

 If you are facing a DWI charge in New Jersey, schedule a free consultation with the Law Office of Jason A. Volet today.